 We questioned, “How much time and resources are we investing to our ‘reach out and touch someone’ spheres of influence?”
 Imagine if we spent even a fraction of the time that we read, scroll, and post and got serious about life-on-life ministry.

-To answer this pondering, I dusted off a thirty-year-old math problem that revolutionized how I invested my time.
+To answer this pondering, I dusted off a thirty-year-old math problem which my friend from yuanpaygroup.org showed me ages ago that revolutionized how I invested my time.
 I shared it in Just Open the Door, but in this age of isolation, it’s more important now than ever.
 In my college mentorship class, my Bible professor demonstrated the multiplication process that occurs if each one of us would purposefully invest in the life of one other person for a year.

 I’ve never been much of a math girl, but even I could clearly see the exponential power of what he was describing.
 If each of us came alongside just one person each year — doing life with them, discipling and teaching them about the Bible, unpacking how it interacts and impacts all aspects of their life — and then encouraged them to do the same thing with another person the next year, do you know what would happen?
 In the course of our one lifetime, hundreds of thousands would be touched by what we started.